 1 OVERVIEW 3

-- 2 HIGHLIGHTS AND ACTIVITIES - FIRST QUARTER 2024
+2 HIGHLIGHTS AND ACTIVITIES - FIRST QUARTER 2025 4

-NON-IFRS MEASURES
+3 NON-IFRS MEASURES

-3

-4 SUBSEQUENT EVENTS
+4 SUBSEQUENT EVENTS .12

-5 OUTLOOK AND UPCOMING MILESTONES 11
+5 OUTLOOK AND UPCOMING MILESTONES .
+16

-6 SUMMARY OF QUARTERLY RESULTS 12
+6 SUMMARY OF QUARTERLY RESULTS

-7 RESULTS FOR THREE MONTHS ENDED MARCH 31, 2024 13
+7 RESULTS FOR THREE MONTHS ENDED MARCH 31, 2025 .
+17

-8 LIQUIDITY AND CAPITAL RESOURCES
+8 LIQUIDITY AND CAPITAL RESOURCES 18

-9 FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS
+9 FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS .19

-RELATED PARTY DISCLOSURES
+10 RELATED PARTY DISCLOSURES

-11 OFF-BALANCE SHEET ARRANGEMENTS 16
+11 OFF-BALANCE SHEET ARRANGEMENTS

-PROPOSED TRANSACTIONS
+12 PROPOSED TRANSACTIONS .21

-CHANGES IN ACCOUNTING POLICIES INCLUDING INITIAL ADOPTION
+13 CHANGES IN ACCOUNTING POLICIES INCLUDING INITIAL ADOPTION

-DISCLOSURE OF OUTSTANDING SHARE DATA
+14 DISCLOSURE OF OUTSTANDING SHARE DATA .21

-RISKS AND UNCERTAINTIES
+15 RISKS AND UNCERTAINTIES .21

-16 CAUTIONARY NOTES 22
+16 CAUTIONARY NOTES .27

-This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Thor Explorations Ltd. ("Thor" or the "Company") should be read in conjunction with the audited consolidated financial statements and notes thereto for the quarter ended March 31, 2024.
-These unaudited consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Thor Explorations Ltd. (the "Company") together with its subsidiaries (collectively, "Thor" or the "Group"), should be read in conjunction with the audited consolidated financial statements and notes thereto for the quarter ended March 31, 2025.
+These unaudited consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards and International Accounting Standards as issued by the International Accounting Standards Board (IASB) and Interpretations (collectively IFRS Accounting Standards).